What is a Mastopexy and when should you have one?

 Women under the age of 25

-Women under the age of 25 normally have breast uplift surgery prior to having children, which is more often than not due to an abnormality of the shape or size of the breasts as they have developed.
+Women under the age of 25 normally have breast uplift surgery before having children, which is more often than not due to an abnormality of the shape or size of the breasts as they have developed.

 There are various conditions which can cause breast droop which can occur without weight loss or pregnancy, such as tuberous, tubular or constricted breasts.
 These conditions produce a low nipple position which can be corrected with breast uplift surgery.